Category: 1870-1889 (Born)

 -

-Mary C. Woody
+Mary Colson Woody

 c.
 1877-1966 Mary C. Woody became the first licensed female funeral director in NJ in Newark in 1913.
-She opened a funeral home that bears her name in Orange, which is open to…
+She opened a funeral home that bears her name in Orange, which is open to this day.
+Mary was born in Virginia and moved to Washington DC and then Newark with her husband, where her husband established…

 -